pinadai/I310D-Assignment-1/README.md

 To determine the median life expectancies of animals in North American zoos and aquariums, as well as gauge in which age range the death of zoo/aquarium animals is most common.
 To attempt to execute best practices for scientific research in designing and implementing.
 To make my findings fully reproducible by others.

+### Analysis:

+The data was analyzed to produce a bar graph representing the distribution of the overall median life expectancy of all species.
+The most common range was 7 to 15 years.
+This was done to achieve the goal of this project.

 ### Links to any relevant API documentation:

 Not applicable.
 Publicly accessible dataset from https://data.world/animals/zoo-animal-lifespans was used.